Paulius0112/aws-solution-architect-associate/ec2.md

     1. Instance Store (Emhemeral storage) - cannot be stopped.
 If underlying host fails, you will lose your data
     2. EBS backed volumes - can be stopped.
 Will not lose your data if instace is stopped
 - By default both ROOT volumes will be deleted on EC2 termination.
 However, with EBS volumes, you can tell AWS to keep the root device volume
+- You can't delete a snapshot of the root device of an EBS volume used by a registered AMI.
+You must first deregister the AMI before you can delete the snapshot.

 __ENI, ENA, EFA__